macqueen0987/rimworld-openworld-discord-bot/README.md

 # rimworld-openworld-discord-bot
-Discord bot that helps taking care of rimworld openworld mod server.
+This is a Discord.py bot that helps taking care of rimworld openworld mod server.
 I'll try to add more features in the future